-In this section, we discuss the existing response time analysis (RTA) for a non-preemptive FP scheduler for both the non-MC and the MC tasks (Subsection III-A).
-Then, in Subsection III-B, we propose the RTA for our algorithm.
+In this section, we discuss the existing RTA for a nonpreemptive FP scheduler for both the non-MC and the MC tasks (Section III-A).
+Then, in Section III-B, we propose the RTA for our algorithm.

 A. Existing RTA for Non-MC and MC Tasks